knightedcodemonkey/module/docs/cjs-to-esm.md

 - Rewrites CommonJS modules to ESM when `target: 'module'` with `transformSyntax` enabled.
 - Assumes Node 22.21+ runtime with native ESM.
 - Skips lowering when `module` or `exports` are shadowed at module scope to avoid mis-compilation.
+- Throws when encountering `with` statements or unshadowed `eval` to avoid unsound rewrites.
 - Deprecated CJS features (`require.extensions`, `module.parent`, legacy folder-as-module resolution) are left as-is.

 ## Imports